 The company's business activities, together with the factors likely to affect its performance and the financial position of the company, its cash flows and liquidity position are explained in the Strategic report.
-Note 15 also describes the company's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposure to credit risk and liquidity risk.
+Note 13 also describes the company's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposure to credit risk and liquidity risk.

-The company had net cash balances of £5.9m at the balance sheet date together with formal arrangements with its subsidiaries on the recovery of costs, which the directors have assessed for their ability to meet their obligations as they fall due.
+The company had net cash balances of £5.8m at the balance sheet date together with formal arrangements with its subsidiaries on the recovery of costs, which the directors have assessed for their ability to meet their obligations as they fall due.
 As a result, the directors believe that the company is well placed to manage its business risks successfully despite the uncertain current economic outlook.

-The directors have formed a judgement that taking into account the financial resources available to the company and the financial position and prospects of the subsidiaries, it has adequate resources to continue to operate for a period of at least twelve months from the date of approval of the financial statements, and have therefore adopted the going concern basis in the preparation of the financial statements for the year ended 31 March 2021.
+The directors have formed a judgement that taking into account the financial resources available to the company and the financial position and prospects of the subsidiaries, it has adequate resources to continue to operate for a period of at least twelve months from the date of approval of the financial statements, and have therefore adopted the going concern basis in the preparation of the financial statements for the year ended 31 March 2022.

-4. Revenue An analysis of the company's revenue is provided as follows: 2020 2021 Services provided to NATS (En Route) plc 401.0 400.4 Services provided to NATS (Services) Limited 104.4 109.7 505.4 510.1 Investment income (see note 8) 59.0 505.4 569.1
+4. Revenue An analysis of the company's revenue is provided as follows: 2022 2021 £m 2022 £m 2021 Services provided to NATS (En Route) plc 370.9 401.0 401.0 200.0 <td

 All revenue is derived from continuing operations.
 Note 5 summarises the source of revenues by operating segment.
-Other revenue is described on the face of the income statement and is included in note 8.